monitorrio/docs.monitorr.io/dotnetcore-quick-start.rst

 Installation
 -------------

-There are a `couple of packages <https://www.nuget.org/packages?q=ElmahBucket>`_ for ElmahBucket available on NuGet.
+There are a `couple of packages <https://www.nuget.org/packages?q=Monitorr>`_ for Monitorr available on NuGet.

-To install ElmahBucket into your **.NET Core application**, type the following command into the Package Manager Console window:
+To install Monitorr into your **.NET Core application**, type the following command into the Package Manager Console window:

 .. code-block:: powershell

-   PM> Install-Package elmahbucket.io.dotnetcore
+   PM> Install-Package monitorr.io.dotnetcore

 Using NuGet Package Manager
 ----------------------------

  Right-click on your project in Visual Studio and choose the ``Manage NuGet Packages`` menu item.
-Search for ``ElmahBucket`` and install the chosen package:
+Search for ``Monitorr`` and install the chosen package:

  .. image:: nuget_sample_1.png
     :alt: NuGet Package Manager window